yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/reference.md

 weight: 6
 ---

-This page introduces the all kinds of data that can be received from the MCU as well as the commands that can be sent to the MCU.
+This page introduces all types of data that can be received from the MCU, as well as the commands that can be sent to the MCU.

 ## Common Structs

-Those are the detail for the structs that are used in the communication.
-Check here if the daty type is starting from MCU.
+The following are details of the structs used in communication.
+Check here if the data type starts with `MCU`.

 ### McuDof